 Native Plant Master instructors teach courses on trails in local open space parks and on other public lands.
-This means participants see firsthand the plants inhabiting the ecosystems that are unique to the area.
+This means participants see firsthand the plants inhabiting the ecosystems of the area.
 Field learning is supplemented by CSU Extension's online Colorado Plant Database (http://coloradoplants.jeffco.us) which provides research-based information on more than 1,000 Colorado plants.

 Participants who complete three courses are awarded a Colorado Flora Certificate.
 Special classes are also offered that include site visits to unique habitats, such as the alpine life zone as well as indoor classes, including basic botany, landscaping with natives, and invasive weed management.
 Volunteer certification as a Native Plant Master is optional.
 To earn certification, volunteers must be accepted through an application process, pass three courses, and make 60 educational contacts using information they learn from the program.
-From 2008 - 2013, 6,886 individuals were trained in NPM courses and special classes.
-During that period, 2,892 volunteers reported educating 103,306 citizens using information they learned from the program.
+From 2009 - 2014, 7,136 individuals were trained in NPM courses and special classes.
+During that period, 2,844 volunteers reported educating 98,421 citizens using information they learned from the program.